Chart Color Schemes

 Reservoir - North West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Reservoir - North West had 87.5% houses and 12.5% other dwellings at the latest Census, compared to Melbourne metro's 60.2% houses and 39.8% other dwellings.
-Home ownership in Reservoir - North West was 51.0%, with mortgaged dwellings at 28.0% and rented ones at 21.0%.
-The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $371, also matching Melbourne metro figures.
-Nationally, Reservoir - North West's mortgage repayments were higher than the Australian average of $1,863, and rents were lower than the national figure of $375.
+Reservoir - North West's dwelling structure, as per the latest Census, consisted of 87.5% houses and 12.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 60.2% houses and 39.8% other dwellings.
+The home ownership rate in Reservoir - North West was 51.0%, with mortgaged dwellings at 28.0% and rented ones at 21.0%.
+The median monthly mortgage repayment in the area was $2,000, aligning with Melbourne metro's average.
+The median weekly rent figure was $371, also matching Melbourne metro's figure.
+Nationally, Reservoir - North West's mortgage repayments exceeded the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing